 2. Departure defined– For a key manager who is within 5 years of retirement this helps all involved stay on the same page.

-3. On-going – A leadership capacity building process grows a strong bench of talent, so leadership transition almost like a non-event when it happens.
+3. On-going – A leadership capacity building process grows a strong bench of talent, so leadership transition is almost like a non-event when it happens.

 “In today’s world, he or she who gets hired is not necessarily the one who can do that job best; but the one who knows the most about how to get hired.” – Richard N. Bolles, author What Color is Your Parachute.

-Would you like to know the secret to find a life-giving career in a life-giving way?
+Would you like to know the secret to finding a life-giving career in a life-giving way?
 I suggest you read my little book, The White Shirt.
 If, after reading it, you still feel stuck, consider a personal career planning and coaching process.
 There are many good career coaches out there.
 Each one has a different approach and methodology.

 There are three steps in my process, which are conducted online for your safety and convenience.

-Strategic Planning or Planting
+Strategic Planning or Strategic Planting